NWDau/ACM-Bug-Hunt/anewalphabet.md

 ## ANewAlphabet
 [Code](anewalphabet.py) <br>

-This program is designed to take input and encrypt it with our secret language:
+This program is designed to take input and encrypt it with our secret language: <br>
 [Secret Language Translation](secretlanguage)